SargeyWargey/Homoothya/Story/Drafts/Chapter_21.md

 My people.

 A woman ran from the cave entrance, something bundled in her arms.
 A child.
-A baby maybe.
+A baby, maybe.

 She made it three steps before the bullets found her.